JieWu02/JieWu02/README.md

 ### Hi, this is Jie Wu!👋

-- 🎓 M.S. student at THU, with a CS background from WHU.
+- 🎓 M.S. student at THU, with a AI background.
 - 🔭 Diving into AGI for Code LLMs.